-Recipes introduce chapters to exemplify the all-pervasive passion for food and need for a fulfilling career.
+Recipes introduce chapters to exemplify the all-pervasive passion for food and the need for a fulfilling career.
 Days later, I found myself wondering about a conclusion and writing my own ending for Carlos, Emma, and the entire restaurant family as they touched my heart and stayed in my mind.
 I think I fell in love, too.

-You can follow along with Christine’s love for books, booze, and travel on The Uncorked Librarian’s Pinterest.
+If you are enjoying these love stories, you can follow along with Christine’s love for books, booze, and travel on The Uncorked Librarian’s Pinterest.